Aurel300/ammer/samples/poc/README.md

 ## Building the native library

-The native library in this project needs to be compiled to a binary format before it can be used.
+Many popular libraries provide pre-compiled releases, but in this example, the native library needs to be compiled to a binary format before it can be used.
 In practice, `ammer` only needs the compiled binary of a library (`.dll`, `.dylib`, `.so`) and its header files (`.h` files) to be able to use it.
-Many popular libraries provide pre-compiled releases.
-Here we will compile `adder` for completion's sake.

 ### On Windows

-Assuming [MSVC](https://visualstudio.microsoft.com/downloads/) is set up on the local machine, navigate to the `native` directory in a Visual Studio Developer Command Prompt, then use the provided `Makefile.win`:
+Assuming [MSVC](https://visualstudio.microsoft.com/downloads/) is set up on the local machine, navigate to the `native` directory in a Visual Studio Developer Command Prompt (or a regular command prompt initialised by running `vcvars32`), then use the provided `Makefile.win`:

 ```bash
 $ cd <path to poc directory>/native